-The number of unallocated restricted shares under the Restricted Share Plan is calculated by subtracting the sum of the number of outstanding options and the number of outstanding restricted shares at any given time from the number that represents 10% of the issued and outstanding Common Shares at that time.
-As of April 15, 2021, (i) 27,809,989 Common Shares were issued and outstanding; (ii) options to purchase 1,670,000 Common Shares (equal to approximately 6.0% of the issued and outstanding Under the Option Plan; and (iii) restricted shares to receive 410,000 Common Shares (equal to approximately 1.5% of the issued and outstanding Common Shares) were outstanding under the Option Plan; and (iii) restricted shares to receive 410,000 Common Shares (equal to approximately 1.5% of the issued and outstanding Common Shares) were outstanding under the Restricted Share Plan, such that, in aggregate entitlements (being options and restricted shares) to 2,080,000 Common Shares (equal to approximately 7.5% of the issued and outstanding Common Shares) were outstanding.
-Accordingly, as at April 15, 2021, on a combined basis, a total of 708,499 Common Shares (equal to approximately 2.5% of the outstanding Common Shares) were available for future grants of entitlements under either the Option Plan or the Restricted Share Plan.
+The number of unallocated Restricted Shares issuable under the Restricted Share Plan is calculated by subtracting the sum of the number of outstanding Options and the number of outstanding Restricted Shares at any given time from the number that represents 10% of the issued and outstanding Common Shares at that time.
+As of March 24, 2025 (i) 26,862,497 Common Shares were issued and outstanding; (ii) Options to purchase 1,508,068 Common Shares (equal to approximately 5.6% of the issued and outstanding Common Shares) were outstanding under the Option Plan; and (iii) Restricted Shares to receive 90,923 Common Shares (equal to approximately 0.3% of the issued and outstanding Common Shares) were outstanding under the Restricted Share Plan, such that, in aggregate entitlements (being Options and Restricted Shares) to 1,598,991 Common Shares (equal to approximately 6.0% of the issued and outstanding Common Shares) were outstanding.
+Accordingly, as at March 24, 2025, on a combined basis, a total of 1,087,259 Common Shares (equal to approximately 4.0% of the outstanding Common Shares) were available for future grants of entitlements under collectively, the Option Plan and the Restricted Share Plan.
+At the Meeting, Shareholders will be asked to approve the replenishment of the 1,087,259 unallocated Restricted Shares (which represents approximately 4.0% of the issued and outstanding Common Shares as at March 24, 2025).

-Approval is being sought at the Meeting to approve the unallocated restricted shares under the Restricted Share Plan.
-If approval is obtained, the Corporation will be required to seek further approval of unallocated Restricted Shares under the Restricted Share Plan by no later than the annual meeting of shareholders of the Corporation held in 2024.
-If approval is not obtained, restricted shares outstanding at the date of the Meeting will continue unaffected.
-However, if approval is not obtained, the Corporation will be prohibited from making any further grants of restricted shares under the Restricted Share Plan and any restricted shares that expire or terminate prior to the exercise thereof will not be available for re-grant until such time as the requisite shareholder approval is obtained.
+If approval is obtained, the Corporation will be required to seek further approval of unallocated Restricted Shares under the Restricted Share Plan by no later than the annual meeting of Shareholders held in 2028.
+If approval is not obtained, Restricted Shares outstanding at the date of the Meeting will continue unaffected.
+However, no additional Restricted Shares may be granted under the Restricted Share Plan unless and until Shareholder approval is obtained.
+Furthermore, currently outstanding Restricted Shares that expire or terminate will not be available for issuance under the Restricted Share Plan.